huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 ### Data labelling and model training

 At this point, you can label your data directly using your Argilla Space and read the training data to train your model of choice.
-In this [Colab notebook](https://colab.research.google.com/drive/1GeBBuRw8CIZ6SYql5Vdx4Q2Vv74eFa1I?usp=sharing), you can follow the full step-by-step tutorial, but let's see how we can retrieve data from our interactive data annotation session, and the code need to train a SetFit model.

 ```python
 # this will read our current dataset and turn it into a clean dataset for training